 The stored images do not need to be submitted with the claim, however documentation of the study must be available to the insurer upon request.
 Images can be stored as printed or digital images.

-Current practice suggests capturing one image in each orthogonal plane of each relevant structure and/or in the case of echocardiograph, one image of each of the classic windows and levels.(cit.58)
+Current practice suggests capturing one image in each orthogonal plane of each relevant structure and/or in the case of echocardiograph, one image of each of the classic windows and levels.(58)

 Section 13- Billing and Reimbursement

-Nearly all payers, including Medicare and Medicaid, cover medical and surgical services provided by PAs, in accordance with state law.
-The services are submitted/billed under the name of the PA or under the name of the physician depending on payer policy.
-It is essential to verify each payer’s specific payment and coverage policy for PAs.
+Nearly all payers, including Medicare and Medicaid, cover medical and surgical services provided by APPs, in accordance with state law.
+The services are submitted/billed under the name of the clinician or under the name of the physician depending on payer policy.
+It is essential to verify each payer’s specific payment and coverage policy for providers.